 DO YOU WANT TO SELL?
 OR HAVE SOMEONE BUY?

-You’re not closing more because you’re messages target a restricted audience, those who have already
+You’re not closing more because your messages target a restricted audience, those who have already

 and then you and your competitors work tirelessly to grab from that small pool of ready buyers.
 Seeking those you believe are probable buyers (those who SHOULD buy) limits your spectrum of buyers to those at the end of their decision path (beginning at step 10 of 13 steps.
 See steps below.) and concluded they not only need to buy something but are prepared for any change a purchase will cause.